Friday, August 30, 2013

 The acting is strong, in particular, Jürgen Prochnow as the Captain, he is no Nazi spokesman, in fact, he's a bitter critic.
 And he exudes a quite commanding presence that anchors the entire production.
 The ending is a heartbreaker, which left me shaken and sad.

 UPDATE!
-Years after posting this I was able to find and view the odd and entertaining thriller Diva, the third in Fassbinder's BRD trilogy Lola, Saura's Deprisa Desprisa and the brutal Pixote.
+Years after posting this I was able to find and view the odd and entertaining thriller Diva, the third in Fassbinder's BRD trilogy Lola, Saura's Deprisa Desprisa, Rohmer's The Aviator's Wife, and Sen's In Search of Famine.
 I've added each to my list of nominees.

 The Long Good Friday played in exhibitions, Out of the Blue at Cannes in 1980 but they didn't get a general theatrical until '81